mcassaniti/msdha/README.md

 The frontend container simply exposes the current master.
 It listens for any changes to the master and will begin sending traffic to the master node after the hook script completes on the master node.
-You MUST run the frontend container with the Docker `--init` flag.
 The frontend will send any TCP traffic it receives on `MSDHA_PORT` to the master on `MSDHA_PORT`.
 No traffic is sent to slaves.
 You can run multiple frontend containers for redundancy if required.

 The frontend server by default runs as an unprivileged user.
 If your listening port is below 1024, you will need to set the `--user=root` option.
 The frontend